Powerlearnproject/se-assignment-day-2-git-and-github-KamungeD/README.md

 Issues can be used in repositories to plan, discuss and track work.
 Projects are adaptable spreadsheets, task-boards and roadmaps that help with planning and tracking of work by integrating with Issues and pull requests on Github.
 Both of these tools enhance collaboration by enabling effective communication amongst many collaborators, highlighting important and urgent tasks to the team, managing contributions to the work and even automating certain aspects of coding on Github.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?

 Common challenges that occur with new users to Github and version control include not fully taking advantage of branches and instead working from the main branch, not committing often to save progress or writing vague commit messages, and overwriting important work by not using pull requests correctly.

+Some strategies for overcoming these challenges include; writting clear and descriptive commit messages which show a meaningful change, using feature branches correctly to optimise workflow, and using code reviews on pull requests.